MoshiRAG: Asynchronous Knowledge Retrieval for Full-Duplex Speech Language Models: Related Work

 \looseness=-1 Since dGSLM~\cite{dGSLM} initiated research on end-to-end multi-speaker conversational modeling~\cite{SyncLLM, NTPP}, duplex models have emerged as an increasingly prominent direction.
 To jointly model user and system speech, one line of work adopts time-multiplexing approaches~\cite{OmniFlattenen, minmo, RTTL-DG}, in which the model alternates between processing fixed-duration chunks of user input and generating responses of the same duration.
 In contrast, models with a dual-channel architecture like Moshi~\cite{moshi, salmonnomni, SALM-Duplex, FLM-Audio, PersonaPlex} enable high frame-rate, simultaneous modeling of input and output speech streams.

 \looseness=-1 To improve the factuality of speech dialogue models, recent works have incorporated RAG ~\cite{min2025speech, rackauckas2025voxrag, chen2025wavrag, feng2025enhancing}.
-The concurrent work Stream RAG~\cite{StreamRAG} is particularly related, as it similarly exploits temporal gaps in spoken conversations to perform information retrieval.
-However, existing approaches are designed for non-full-duplex settings and do not address the strict timing constraints in real-time full-duplex conversations.
-Moreover, while prior methods retrieve information from fixed, pre-indexed corpora, we extend this paradigm to open-domain QA by retrieving information directly from the web.
+Concurrent works such as StreamRAG~\cite{StreamRAG} and KAME~\cite{KAME} also exploit temporal gaps in spoken conversations to perform information retrieval.
+However, StreamRAG is restricted to non-full-duplex settings with fixed, pre-indexed corpora, failing to address the strict timing constraints of real-time full-duplex interaction.
+While KAME supports full-duplex modeling, it is limited to LLM-based information sources and relies on frequent, fixed-interval LLM calls that are agnostic to conversational context to generate content, leading to significant computational waste.
+In contrast, Moshi\rag provides a more efficient alternative by dynamically triggering retrieval only as needed.
+By supporting both LLM-based knowledge and direct web-search capabilities, Moshi\rag extends the RAG paradigm to open-domain full-duplex conversation.
 Beyond RAG, alternative approaches such as chain-of-thought reasoning for audio and speech models~\cite{zhifei2025audio, ma2025audiocot, STITCH, SHANKS, shih2025thinkwhilelistening} have also been explored; these techniques are complementary to our framework and could be naturally combined in future work.